Nipol/yieldSCAMM/README.md

 Another mechanism that yieldSCAMM introduces is how the LP tokens are maintained.
 The LP tokens are meant to retain a peg to $1 rather than letting the LP token’s value to float.
 The LP tokens will consistently rebase to reflect the US dollar value of the pooled tokens in the AMM.

+Eventually the LP token will be backed by uUSD of multiple maturities with some eventually expiring.
+At date of maturity, the expiring uUSD will be automatically used to claim locked up collateral.
+The collateral will be instantaneously traded for USDC to store in a Reserve Contract.
+USDC in the Reserve Contract will be deposited on Compound or Aave to accrue interest.

 We anticipate yieldSCAMM can be applied to include other asset classes as well like on-chain options and futures.

 **Future work required**